 Our immigration lawyers will consider your circumstances and advise you on the appropriate action to take.
 We will help you to prepare all documentation and liaise with the Home Office throughout proceedings to ensure you receive a successful outcome.

-With our office located in the City of London, we are well-positioned to assist clients based in the UK and abroad.
+With our office is located in the City of London we are well-positioned to assist clients based in the UK and abroad.

 Applying for a Tier 4 Visa

 To successfully apply for a Tier 4 visa, applicants must score 40 points in total:

 - 30 points for having a valid CAS

 - 10 points for English language understanding and having available maintenance funds

 For applicants in the UK, applications can be made online, while those applying at an overseas UK visa issuing post will need to complete an online entry clearance application and book an appointment with VFS Global or TLScontact in their country of residence.